 Heavier precipitation events are projected for many parts of North America, increasing the potential for flooding, including flash flooding in areas distant from existing stream channels.
 Papers estimating projected damages from flooding and/or changes in precipitation intensity as a function of climate change were used to inform construction of this ember.
-Emanuel (2017) presents projections of end-of-century changes in the frequency of heavy precipitation events over the Houston, TX metropolitan area for the RCP 8.5 scenario.
-Results indicate that the current 100yr return frequency event would increase to a 1 in 5.5yr frequency, while the frequency of extremely destructive rainfall akin to that produced by Hurricane Harvey would increase from an estimated 1 in 2000yr to a 1 in 100yr event.
-Thistlethwaite (2018) used an existing insuranceindustry catastrophe model for Halifax, Canada to estimate changes in damages that would be produced by increasingly heavy rainfall events.
-The study found that: "...average annual losses could increase by 137% by mid-century and 300% by late-century due to climate change alone.
-But increasing exposure and value of capital at risk could more than double those figures.
+Emanuel (2017) presents projections of end-of-century changes in the frequency of heavy precipitation events over the Houston, Texas, metropolitan area for the RCP8.5 scenario.
+Results indicate that the current 100-yr return frequency event would increase to a 1 in 5-yr frequency, while the frequency of extremely destructive rainfall akin to that produced by Hurricane Harvey would increase from an estimated 1 in 2000 year to a 1 in 100-year event.
+Thistlethwaite (2018) used an existing insurance-industry catastrophe model for Halifax, Canada, to estimate changes in damages that would be produced by increasingly heavy rainfall events.
+The study found that: '...average annual losses could increase by 137% by mid-century and 300% by late-century due to climate change alone.
+But increasing exposure and value of capital at risk could more than double those figures'.
 Prein (2017) examines future changes in total rain volume delivered by mesoscale convective systems (MCS) over North America, finding that increases in MCS size and maximum precipitation rates will combine to result in large increases in total rainfall and potential for flooding.
-Wobus (2019) calculates current and projected future expected annual flood damages (EAD) for hydrologic basins across CONUS based on current-day exposed assets and projected changes in return intervals for floods of various magnitudes.
-Increased expected damages occur in all regions, with the largest impacts in US-NE; US-MW; US-SP & US-NP.: "EAD from flooding typically increases by 25-50% under a 1 °C warming scenario and in most regions more than double under a 3 °C warming scenario."
-Gaur and Simonovic (2018) assessed changes in the return frequency of major fluvial floods across Canada, focusing on current 100yr & 250yr events based on multiple end-of-century GCM projections.
-They found increased frequencies for northern Canadian river basins, with current 100yr events becoming 1 in ~50yr events, while estimated frequencies tended to decrease for southern Canadian basins.
-A survey of methods for estimating probable maximum precipitation (PMP) for dam-safety is presented by Mahoney, 2018, concluding that: "Multiple modeling studies have produced results ... showing increases of 15 to 50% in PMP later in the 21st century."
+Wobus (2019) calculates current and projected future expected annual flood damages (EAD) for hydrological basins across the continental USA (CONUS) based on current-day exposed assets and projected changes in return intervals for floods of various magnitudes.
+Increased expected damages occur in all regions, with the largest impacts in US-NE, US-MW, US-SP and US-NP: 'EAD from flooding typically increases by 25-50% under a 1°C warming scenario and in most regions more than double under a 3°C warming scenario'.
+Gaur and Simonovic (2018) assessed changes in the return frequency of major fluvial floods across Canada, focusing on current 100- and 250-year events based on multiple end-of-century GCM projections.
+They found increased frequencies for northern Canadian river basins, with current 100-year events becoming 1 in ~50-year events, while estimated frequencies tended to decrease for southern Canadian basins.
+A survey of methods for estimating probable maximum precipitation (PMP) for dam safety is presented by Mahoney (2018), concluding that: 'Multiple modeling studies have produced results...showing increases of 15 to 50% in PMP later in the 21st century'